 - Cayenne pepper: this adds a little spice to the recipe.
 You can however, omit it if you prefer a more basic flavour to the ribs.
 (I think this spice is more noticeable in the leftovers than it is when cooked and consumed the same day, FYI 😉).

-- Salt and pepper: we use a little of each to season the pork ribs and these get added to the dry rub ingredients.
+- Salt and pepper: we use a little salt and black pepper to season the pork ribs and these get added to the dry rub ingredients.

 🍜 BBQ Sauce

 - BBQ sauce: thick and rich, is it really a ribs recipe if you are not slathering them in sauce!
-You can use your favourite barbeque sauce 😉.
+You can use your favorite barbeque sauce 😉.

 - Tomato sauce: (ketchup): another key ingredient in the basting sauce.
 This brings a well rounded flavour to balance the BBQ and Worcestershire sauce.